HosseinRashno/IranAddressJS/README.md

         </div>
 ```

-You can use how many of this series you want just keep this mind that use each serie in a diffirent ```"div"``` tag.
+You can use how many of this series you want, just keep this in mind that use each serie in a diffirent ```"div"``` tag.
 That's all you need to do.
 Good lock.

 ## Copyright and license